-This passage specifies the proper times for worship, which could also be what Nadab and Abihu violated.
+This passage specifies the proper times for worship, which could also be what Nadab and Abihu did wrong.

-Worshipping God is what we were created for, but we can't just do whatever feels good.
-What do we know about how He wants to be worshipped?
+Worshipping God is what we were created for; we can't just do whatever feels good.
+So, what do we know about how He wants to be worshipped?